 - Sending thoughtful notes or signed cards from managers and peers

-All these activities help remote workers feel valued and contribute to everyone’s understanding of what’s happening in different teams and departments.
+All these activities help remote employee engagement by making workers feel valued.
+And contributing to everyone’s understanding of what’s happening in different teams and departments.

 Final thoughts: best practice for remote employee engagement